* This is the Consumer Version. *

 Breast milk jaundice is less common.
 It develops in only 1 to 2% of breastfed newborns.
 It occurs when breast milk contains a high level of a substance that slows bilirubin excretion and thus causes the bilirubin level to increase.
 Breast milk jaundice appears when newborns are 5 to 7 days old, peaks at about 2 weeks, and can last for 3 to 12 weeks.

 Excessive breakdown of red blood cells can overwhelm the liver with more bilirubin than it can process.
 There are several causes of excessive breakdown of red blood cells.
-In hemolytic disease of the newborn, the newborn’s blood type is incompatible with the mother’s (as occurs in Rh incompatibility—see Rh Incompatibility).
+In hemolytic disease of the newborn, the newborn’s blood type is incompatible with the mother’s (as occurs in Rh incompatibility—see page Rh Incompatibility).
 Because their blood types are different, antibodies from the mother can cross the placenta and attack the newborn’s red blood cells, rapidly breaking them down.
 This causes a sudden rise in bilirubin level.
-Less common causes of excessive red blood cell breakdown include hereditary deficiency of the red blood cell enzyme glucose-6-phosphate dehydrogenase (G6PD) and hereditary red blood cell disorders such as severe alpha-thalassemia (see Thalassemias).
+Less common causes of excessive red blood cell breakdown include hereditary deficiency of the red blood cell enzyme glucose-6-phosphate dehydrogenase (G6PD) and hereditary red blood cell disorders such as severe alpha-thalassemia (see page Thalassemias).
 Events during delivery sometimes lead to excessive breakdown of red blood cells.
 Newborns who were injured during birth sometimes have a collection of blood (hematoma) under their skin.
 The breakdown of blood in a large hematoma may cause jaundice.
 If the umbilical cord was not clamped quickly, newborns may get excess blood from the placenta.
 The breakdown or this blood can also cause jaundice.

 Less common disorders that cause jaundice include